Jkierem/jazzi/README.md

 - A way to implement typeclasses and use prototype inheritance.
 More on this on API.md
 - Pre built typeclasses available to use.
 More on this on API.md
 - A way to create Enums with a haskell-ish feel: the EnumType function
-- All structures are thenable objects and have a toPromise method
+- All structures have a toPromise and toThenable methods

 # Installing